 NewsElections Hillary Clinton meets signature requirements for New York presidential ballot Democratic presidential hopeful Hillary Clinton looks on during the second Democratic presidential primary debate in the Sheslow Auditorium at Drake University on Nov.
 14, 2015 in Des Moines, Iowa.
 Photo Credit: Getty Images / Mandel Ngan By Rick Brand email@example.com @newsdaybrand Updated February 2, 2016 5:46 PM Print Share fbShare Tweet Email Former Secretary of State Hillary Clinton has filed petitions containing more than 70,000 signatures statewide to get on New York’s Democratic presidential primary ballot on April 19, according to the campaign’s attorney.
 Tom Garry, who is overseeing the petition drive, said Clinton filed petitions in Albany and in various counties Monday, meeting requirements for 5,000 signatures statewide and 500 signatures for delegate slates in each of New York’s 27 congressional districts.
 Anita Katz, Suffolk’s Democratic elections commissioner, said Clinton backers filed about 1,100 signatures for its slate in the 1st Congressional District.
 Garry said about 2,000 signatures were filed each in the 4th Congressional District in Nassau; the 2nd Congressional District, which straddles Nassau and Suffolk; the 3rd Congressional District, which spans Nassau, Suffolk and Queens, and the 5th Congressional District in Nassau and Queens.
 U.S. Sen. Bernie Sanders, who is vying with Clinton for the Democratic nomination, has until Thursday to file or mail his petitions to qualify for the New York ballot.
 Republican Party rules do not require party presidential contenders to file petitions to qualify for the primary ballot or delegate spots.
 Republicans will have 95 delegates, 81 awarded by results in congressional districts.
 If a candidate gets a majority in a congressional district or statewide, he or she gets all the delegates.
 If candidates get fewer than half, the delegates are split proportionately.
 By Rick Brand firstname.lastname@example.org @newsdaybrand Rick Brand has covered Suffolk life, government and politics for 37 years.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.